Mproder/Mproder/README.md

-- 👋 Hi, I’m Melody.
+- 👋 Hi, it's me.
-- 👀 I’m interested in many things, but mostly coding.
+- 👀 Know the python programming language
-- 🌱 I’m currently learning web designing(currently html, but java and css too), aswell as python.
+- 🌱 Am currently learning web designing and javascript.
-- 📫 email="melodymomenzadeh@gmail.com"

 <!---
 Mproder/Mproder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.